AdobeDocs/app-builder/src/pages/getting_started/first_app.md

 To learn more about Adobe Developer Console, please refer to [Console Documentation](https://developer.adobe.com/developer-console/docs).

-## 3. Sign in from CLI
+## 3. Sign in from the CLI

-Once your project is set up in [Adobe Developer Console](/console), let's move onto your local environment.
+Once your project is set up in [Adobe Developer Console](/console), you can move on to your local environment.
 You can always go back to [Adobe Developer Console](/console) to modify your project later.

-1. On your machine, navigate to the Terminal and enter
+1. Navigate to the Terminal and enter:

    ```bash
    aio login
    ```

 2. A browser window should open, asking you to sign in with your Adobe ID.
-If the window did not automatically open, you can also copy paste the URL printed in your browser to log in.
+If the window does not automatically, copy/paste the URL shown in your browser to log in:

    ```bash
    $ aio login